WilliamTjonndal/IT3212/assignment4/Group 25.md

 Effect of HOG parameters on accuracy

-The HOG-only feature extraction results show that using 9 orientations outperforms 16 orientations slightly (65.3% vs. 62.0%).
-This suggests that increasing the number of orientations beyond a certain point might add redundant or noisy information, slightly reducing model generalization.
+The HOG-only feature extraction results show that using 9 orientations outperforms 16 orientations (65.3% vs. 62.0%).
+This suggests that increasing the number of orientations beyond a certain point might add noise to our features, reducing model generalization.
 The simpler configuration with fewer orientations is enough to capture key shape and edge features relevant for classifying these image classes.
 Thus, a moderate HOG parameter setting helps maintain good performance without unnecessary complexity.

 Effect of LBP parameters on accuracy